MarcDiethelm/terrific-modules/modules/Media-Event/README.md

 Depends on Enquire.js and for older browsers a matchMedia/matchMedia.addListener polyfill.
 Both are already present in `lib/`.

+This JS-only module must be registered with code in the Terrific bootstrap.
+`
+app.registerModule($body, 'MediaEvent');
+`

 The connector callback `onViewportChange` receives a simple data object containing two properties:
 - `query` {Object}
     - `query.name` contains the viewport name